pococms/poco/pages/glossary.md

 The home page is a file named either `index.md` or `README.md` in the root directory of your project.
-It has some special qualities, for example, it's the only file you can use to `global-theme` to set a theme for the site overall.
+It has some special properties, for example, it's the only file you can use to `global-theme` to set a theme for the site overall.

 *README.md vs index.md*